vigor-nf/vigor/README.md

 This repository contains the Vigor verification toolchain, along with the verified NAT ("VigNAT") and some experiments.

-**For the version of the code presented at SIGCOMM 2017, use the `master` branch.**

-**For the version of the code presented at SIGCOMM 2018 KBNets, use the `kbnets18` branch.**
-The main files of interest for this version are the patches in `install/`, and the stubs in `nf/lib/stubs/`.

 # Dependencies

 Our dependencies, in the same GitHub organization, are modified versions of [KLEE](https://github.com/vignat/klee),